wesleykirkland/wesleyk.me/CONTAINER.md

 2. **SMTP Configuration**:
    - Use your email provider's SMTP settings
-   - For Gmail, you'll need an App Password (not your regular password)
-   - Enable 2FA and generate an App Password in your Google Account settings

 3. **Environment Variables**:
    - `NEXT_PUBLIC_HCAPTCHA_SITE_KEY`: Public key for captcha (build-time)